 It is important to keep the planting bed moist until seeds sprout.
 Sprinkle the bed once or twice daily with a fine spray for the first couple of weeks.
 Do not let the soil dry out.

 Once carrots sprout continue to moisten the bed with a fine spray until they are well rooted.
 As roots begin to grow, water carrots deeply for continuous, even growth; deep watering means keeping the soil moist to just below the deepest root tip.
 Carrots and other root crops follow the moisture into the soil.
 When green tops begin to wilt, it is time to water.
 When the soil dries out to a depth of 3 inches, it is time to water.
 Even, deep watering will encourage carrot tap roots to grow straight down.

 Eliminate weeds from carrot growing beds; weeds compete with carrots for soil moisture and growing space.

-Step 5: Thin the seedlings and eat.
-Thin carrots to 1 inch apart to allow fullest root growth of neighboring roots.
+Thin carrots to 1 inch or more apart to allow the fullest root growth of neighboring roots.
 Thin carrots by gently lifting seedlings that are too closely spaced or cut off the tops at the soil level with garden scissors before tap roots begin to develop.
 You can eat the thinnings—just add them to salads.

 Carrots are ready for harvest when they are big enough to eat—you are the judge.
 Baby carrots can be added to salads whole.
 Push soil away from the shoulder of carrot roots; once roots are ½ inch across or more, they will be sweet and tasty enough to eat.